mwolinska/Tic-Tac-Toe/README.md

 <img src="./Images/GameScreenshots/clean_board.png" height="250">

-The first player makes their move (in this case Player 2 - circle) by clicking in teh desired location:
+The first player makes their move (in this case Player 2 - circle) by clicking in the desired location:

 <img src="./Images/GameScreenshots/first_move.png" height="250">